 Lisbon is the largest city in Portugal and a popular starting and/or ending point for many visitors to this country.
 The list of things to do in Lisbon is very long, with historic landmarks to visit, colorful neighborhoods to explore, and quite a few places to indulge on Portuguese delicacies.

-Below is a big list of things to do in Lisbon.
-40 things are a lot but there were plenty more places we could have added to this list.
-At the end of this guide, we list the top 10 experiences to have in Lisbon (or skip ahead now).
+40 things to do may sound like a lot, but there were plenty more places we could have added.
+At the end of this guide, we list what we think are the 10 best experiences to have in Lisbon, plus things to do in Lisbon with kids and a list of the top free things to do in the city.

 Best Things to Do in Lisbon